department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

 You may be able to get disability benefits if you have one or more illnesses believed to be caused by Agent Orange and you meet the requirements listed below.

-**One of these must be true:**
+**One of these must be true.
+You served on:**
-- You served on ships or boats that were part of the Mobile Riverine Force or Inshore Fire Support Division 93, **or**
+- Vessels that were part of the Mobile Riverine Force or Inshore Fire Support Division 93, **or**
-- You had one of the following designations:

-  - AGP (Assault Group Patrol/Patrol Craft Tender)
-  - LCM (Landing Craft, Mechanized)
-  - LCU (Landing Craft, Utility)
-  - LCVP (Landing Craft, Vehicle, Personnel)
-  - LST (Landing Ship, Tank)
-  - PBR (Patrol Boat, River)
-  - PCF (Patrol Craft, Fast or Swift Boat)
-  - PG (Patrol Gunboat)
-  - STABS (Strike Assault Boats)
-  - WAK (Cargo Vessel)
-  - WHEC (High Endurance Cutter)
-  - WLB (Buoy Tender)
-  - WPB (Patrol Boat)
-  - YFU (Harbor Utility Craft)
+- A vessel operating within the 12-mile territorial seas of the Republic of Vietnam

 [See a list of Agent Orange‒related illnesses](/disability/eligibility/hazardous-materials-exposure/agent-orange/related-diseases/).

-**Note:** Even if your ship or boat is not included in the Mobile Riverine Force, Inshore Fire Support Division 93, or the above designations, it may still appear in our alphabetized list of ships that had contact with Agent Orange.<br>
-<a href="/shiplist-agent-orange.pdf">Check the list of ships that had contact with Agent Orange (PDF)</a>.

 <br>